TheJJ/ceph-cheatsheet/README.md

 ### Data placement

 Why does Ceph **scale**?
 Why is it [secure™ and safe™](https://github.com/SFTtech/sticker/raw/master/sicher/sicher.pdf)?

+Basically, data is stored on multiple OSDs, while respecting constraints.
+When OSDs fail, the missing copy is automatically recreated somewhere else.

 Cluster partitioning in pools, PGs and shards:
 * A cluster consists of pools, each can have custom redundancy and placement settings